ahacking/es6-module-transpiler-coffee-brunch/README.md

 **Warning: In my limited testing the ES6 module transpiler currently doesn't emit anything useful for typical CommonJS interoperability, so its effectively only useful for AMD.

 ## Motivation
-I am currently using this plugin to provide ember-cli equivalent ES6 module transpiling for coffees-cript but using brunch instead of ember-cli/broccoli because of performance regressions (as at 14 Sep 2014) render it unusable.
+I am currently using this plugin to provide ember-cli equivalent ES6 module transpiling for coffee-script but using brunch instead of ember-cli/broccoli because performance regressions (as at 14 Sep 2014) render it unusable.
 This shares the same configuration options as es6-module-transpiler-js.

 This plugin is intended more as a stop-gap measure to allow use of newer ES6 features in Javascript within a mixed code-base that also contains legacy coffee-script code.